AndreasOA/TwitchModMenu/README.md

 ### After cloning the repo

  ```
- cd electron
+ cd TwitchModMenu/electron
  npm install
  npm start
  ```
- You have to change into the electron folder and install all needed modules.
+ You have to switch into the electron folder and install all needed modules.
 Afterwards you are ready to go.